Wisconsin Institute for Law and Liberty: 2020 election fraud investigation

 This group spent ten months investigating Donald Trump's claims of widespread election fraud in the 2020 U.S. presidential election.
 WILL found no evidence of widespread fraud.
 The group found, for instance, 130 cases of ex-felons voting, and 42 ballots from potentially deceased voters, but not in numbers that could have affected the election results, or that could be described as an intentional effort to subvert the election.
-WILL found "no evidence of significant problems with voting machines," and despite Trump's repeated claims that machines from the firm Dominion Voting Systems were used by Democrats to steal the election, the group found that Democrats actually performed worse than expected in precincts that used the Dominion machines.
+WILL found "no evidence of significant problems with voting machines," and despite Trump's repeated claims that machines from the firm Dominion Voting Systems were used by Democrats to steal the election, the group found that Democrats actually performed worse than expected in counties that used the Dominion machines.
 The group found no evidence of "ballot dumping," another common accusation from Trump.
 In the few cases where some state rules were not correctly followed, little to no evidence showed that voters who cast those ballots "did anything intentionally wrong" and they were likely just following election officials' advice, and thus this is not cause for throwing out those ballots or a basis to "infer fraud."